 This is why all businesses, especially small to mid sized firms who may not have the resources to properly secure their systems, are vulnerable targets.

 Now as I said, a Cybercriminal is probably not going to take the time to sit outside your virtual IT office and bang on the door until they get in, but they will take a lazier and simpler approach.
 Purchase a toolkit (yes ...
 I said purchase, they no longer need to build it themselves) and leverage systems we use every day such as email and web browsing, to deliver malware and ransomware into our network.
 What these programs can do once they infect a company is scary.

 Ransomware is a different kind of animal than we have seen before.
 It started in 2014 and has become much more rampant since.
 When it is activated in your network it will encrypt all your files and application data, locally and if possible in the cloud.
 Yes cloud services can be at risk too.
 You either restore all your data or pay the ransom to decrypt.
 Unfortunately, many people are not prepared to restore data as their backups are not sufficient OR their backups are also encrypted by the malware.

 So not only is the SMB a target, it can take less time for the cybercriminal to breach and the manner in which we are more likely to be compromised is directly monetized!!
 We are a very attractive target!

 I recently moved to a home a few block from the ocean, on Long Island.
 When we moved, we knew we were moving to the water, we knew we had to take that into account.
 It didn’t matter that we were not buying the biggest house or the house closest to the beach or the bay.
 We were living by the water so we have to invest in certain things pertinent to that to protect our home.

 In the same respect, all business owners need to be taking the right steps to protect our companies and clients.
-Hackers today are like natural disasters, rather than focus on a specific victim, they just attack.
+Cybercriminals today are like natural disasters, rather than focus on a specific victim, they just attack.
 And those in their wake who are unprotected and unprepared, unfortunately become victims.